-I know most of you will say that I’m trying to sell our Boysenberry Fruit Spread from Scandinavian Delights. …and yes it’s true.
-But with this easy way to make uniquely flavored ice cream, you can use any jam or fruit preserves that you find in a specialty grocery store near you.
+Boysenberry Fruit Spread is not the only jam or fruit preserve you can use to make your own semi-homemade ice cream.
+With this easy way to make uniquely flavored ice cream, you can use any jam or fruit preserves that you find in a specialty grocery store near you.
 I’m very confident about the quality and flavor of the products that we offer in our store; however they are just one option for you to consider.
 One of the main purposes of Spoonabilities is to give you unique options and ideas, and recipes using unique flavors and products.

 Somehow, we need to find the way to keep this blog alive, and your support is essential to us.
 By being here reading our posts, checking out the recipes, and being interested to know more about us and the goodies that we have at the store, you help us to keep going.
 So, thank you!
 We will be making some changes in the near future which we believe will give YOU more value, solutions, and ideas.
 We appreciate your support over the last two years, and we are very excited to move forward with a bright future and hope.